axi0mX/ipwndfu/README.md

 ## checkm8

-* permanent unpatchable bootrom exploit for hundreds of millions of iOS devices
+* Permanent, unpatchable bootrom exploit for hundreds of millions of iOS devices

-* meant for researchers, this is not a jailbreak with Cydia yet
+* Meant for researchers, **this is not a jailbreak with Cydia yet** (see below)

-* allows dumping SecureROM, decrypting keybags for iOS firmware, and demoting device for JTAG
+* Allows dumping SecureROM, decrypting keybags for iOS firmware, and demoting device for JTAG
 * current SoC support:
     - s5l8947x
     - s5l8950x